PeteZah-G/silly-site/README.md

 about:blank Loader: Opens the site in a blank tab to hide it from your browser history.

-📸 Screenshot
-(This looks great in a README!
-You can take a screenshot of your home page and drag it into the file on GitHub to upload it.
-Then, replace the line below.)

 💻 Tech Stack
 HTML5